-Accessories such as biopsy forceps, dilating devices and cautery probes can be passed through channels thereby making it useful for both diagnostic and therapeutic procedures.
+It does so by alternatively deflating and inflating the balloons and thereby pleating the small intestine over the tube like a curtain.
+Accessories such as biopsy forceps, dilating devices and cautery probes can be passed through channels making it useful for both diagnostic and therapeutic purposes.